salaivv/blender-build-downloader/README.md

 #### Be careful not to run the script in a directory that already contains a folder named 'blender' where you store your blend files (or any other important files).
 The script will simply remove that folder without any warning.

+#### It is best to keep and run the script in a folder solely for the blender build (to avoid accidental deletions) and pin blender to the taskbar or the dock and simply run the script daily to fetch the latest build.
+The same shortcuts will continue to work as long as you keep downloading to the same folder.

 ## Dependencies
  - [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) -- used to parse html and get the download link